How is this year group organised?

 PE - Spring Term

-Each class will have at least one PE lesson a week and a swimming lesson.
-Please help the children to have their correct kit (all named) on the correct days: Wednesday (indoors) and Friday (swimming).
+Each class will have at least one PE lesson a week.
+Please help the children to have their correct kit (all named) on the correct days: Tuesday (outside / inside if wet) and Wednesday (dependent on weather).
 If the weather turns colder, we will encourage children to bring tracksuit bottoms for warmth (blue or black – no hoodies please).

 On a Friday the whole school will also be involved in Fit Friday.
 For this they will need outdoor PE kits.